THSSIR18/headstarter-aws-project1/README.md

 # headstarter-aws-project1
-created a image recognition system on AWS using S3, Lamda, and an Amazon-managed blockchain
+created a image recognition system on AWS using Python, S3, Lamda, and an Amazon-managed blockchain